 How to Apply

-Interested applicants should review the descriptions of the book coaches in the section below and select two choices of partners with whom you might like to work.
+The next application cycle will open in Winter 2024.
+Until then, we invite you to review the descriptions of the book coaches in the section below and consider partners with whom you might like to work.

 Michelle Boyd, Ph.D. | Composed Writing Retreat, InkWell Academic Writing Retreats